nus-cs2103-AY2223S1/tp/docs/team/charles1026.md

 - Added all hyperlinks across the whole user guide to improve navigability.

 #### Contributions to the DG
+- Updated the `Ui` component to reflect our changes and created a new UML Class Diagram for it.
+- Wrote the documentation for the `add`, `edit`, `delappt`, `consult` and `view` commands, as well as for the Patient Details Panel Clickability and Keyboard Shortcuts.
+Included for each command:
+  - Description of the purpose of the feature.
+  - Text description of how the feature work.
+  - UML Sequence Diagram to illustrate the flow of the feature.
+- Added user stories, use cases and manual testing for all the above-mentioned features.

 #### Contributions to team-based tasks